anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

   Automatically freezes unused BlendShapes in animation or else.
 - `Remove unused Objects`
   By scanning animation, etc., Automatically removes unused Objects.
+  - `Preserve EndBone`
+    If checked, this tool does not remove end bones[^endbone] if parent is not removed.

 Also, You can adjust optimization with the following settings
 - `MMD World Compatibility`